mastak/checkio-empire-non-unique-elements/info/additional.md

 **Rank 2**:

-An array can contains latin letters.
+An array can contain Дatin letters.
 Letters are counted as case insensitive, so "a" == "A", so in ["d", "D", "A"] only one unique element - "A".

 _Precondition Rank 2_